dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Configure your project

-In order to use an IDE and write code with autocompletion, javadoc, and all other syntax sugar, you just have to add to your project :
+To use an IDE and write code with autocompletion, Javadoc, and all other syntax sugar, you only have to add to your project :

 - **As a source directory**: the root directory of your scripts, under `automation/jsr223` (probably `automation/jsr223/java`, but you can use what you want)
 - **As a source directory**: the root directory reserved as the Java223 library location `automation/lib/java`
 - **As a library**: `automation/lib/java/helper-lib.jar`
 - **As a library**: `automation/lib/java/convenience-dependencies.jar`

-Tip : to access a remote openHAB installation scripts folder, you can copy, use Webdav, a Samba share, a SFTP virtual file system or sync feature (available on your OS or included in your IDE), or any other mean you can think about.
+Tip: to access a remote openHAB installation scripts folder, you can copy, use Webdav, a Samba share, a SFTP virtual file system or sync feature (available on your OS or included in your IDE), or any other mean you can think about.

 <a id="examples"></a>